wmvanvliet/mne_practical_meeg_2025/README.md

 # Material for the MNE-Python workshop of Practical MEEG 2022

-More info on the workshop: [http://practicalmeeg2022.org/](http://practicalmeeg2022.org/)
+More info on the workshop: [https://cuttingeeg.org/practicalmeeg2025](https://cuttingeeg.org/practicalmeeg2025)

 Authors of the material:

+    - Marijn van Vliet, Aalto University, Department of Neuroscience and Biomedical Engineering
 	- Britta Westner, Radboud University Nijmegen, Donders Institute
 	- Alexandre Gramfort, Inria, CEA Neurospin
 	- Denis A. Engemann, Inria, CEA Neurospin